NIT-Administrative-Systems/SysDev-laravel-soa/README.md

 ```

 ## Usage
-The API objects should be injected by the Laravel service container:
+The API objects should be injected by the Laravel service container.
+This ensures the configuration is injected into the objects for you:

 ```php
 <?php